 Apfelkuchle is a snack which consists of apple slices that are battered like a donut and deep-fried, so good!

 I’ve had strudel many times before, but nothing will compare to the authentic German strudel I had whilst in Munich.
-Having such a sweet tooth I sampled both the apple and raspberry strudels.
+Having such a sweet tooth I sampled both the apple and raspberry strudels, both were heavenly!

 Probably one of the best snacks I tried in Munich was Rahmfleckerl.
 Native to Bavaria, it consists of a rye sourdough flatbread, topped with sour cream bacon and chives and served fresh from the oven.